Thiagoreis9/Freelancer-NinjaWEB/README.md

 # Freelancer-NinjaWEB
-This repository aims to store the development of ninjaWEB website.
+This repository aims to store the development of NinjaWEB website.